 The basic protective packaging is an ordinary cardboard box, in which you can safely pack most things.
 It does not have to be new, but it should be undamaged, without abrasions or tears, especially in the area of the flaps closing the cardboard box.

-Please remember that several smaller boxes cannot be secured together into one shipment using tape or cling wrap or any other method.
-Improperly prepared boxes may become detached and lost, and it may not be possible to find them.
+Please remember that it is against regulation for several smaller boxes to be be secured together into one shipment using tape or cling wrap or any other method.
+They may become detached and lost, and it may not be possible to find them.

 When starting packing, remember not to overload the cardboard and not to put more than the weight limit specified by the manufacturer (such information is usually printed on the cardboard).
 If it has a sticker, e.g. with a barcode, it is worth removing or painting it over to facilitate the work of automatic scanners used in courier and transport companies.